andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 ### Help from singletons

-You have probably heard that `TypeNats` and `TypeLits` provide a very bare-bones and primitive interface.
+You have probably heard that `TypeNats` provides a very bare-bones and primitive interface.
 This is true.
-Its interface also doesn’t play well with other type-level mechanisms in other libraries.
+Its interface also sometimes doesn’t play well with other type-level mechanisms you might want to try.
 To prepare you for the real world, let’s re-implement these things using the *[singletons](http://hackage.haskell.org/package/singletons)* library, which provides a unified interface for type-level programming in general.